-As a result, openSF will inform the user of the data files needed to be provided due to the omission of modules and their corresponding outputs.
+As a result, openSF will inform the user of the change in the list of data files needed to be provided due to the omission of modules and their corresponding outputs.
+Some inputs will no longer be needed, but other files may become "missing" instead of "pending" if a module that was going to generate them as its output becomes inactive.